promiseve/Safe-Reinforcement-Learning-Baselines/Safe-RL/safe-mbrl/env/README.md

 ## Installation

-Safety Gym depends heavily on [mujoco_py](https://github.com/openai/mujoco-py), so the first step of installing Safety Gym is installing MuJoCo.
-See the mujoco_py documentation for details.
-Note that mujoco_py **requires Python 3.6 or greater**, so Safety Gym does as well.
+Safety Gym depends heavily on [mujoco](https://github.com/openai/mujoco-py), so the first step of installing Safety Gym is installing MuJoCo.
+See the mujoco documentation for details.
+Note that mujoco **requires Python 3.6 or greater**, so Safety Gym does as well.

 Afterwards, simply install Safety Gym by: